nettrades/nettrades-platform/README.md

 (These could also be enabled via Start > Turn Windows features on or off )

-Or install WSL via the Microsoft Store app:
+Then install WSL via the Microsoft Store app:

 * Open your Windows Start Menu and launch the Microsoft Store app.
 * Search for "Windows Subsystem for Linux" (or Ubuntu).
 * Click Get or Install

-Restarted the computer and then run Powershell as an administrator and run:
+Or restarted the computer and then run Powershell as an administrator to update WSL

 ```bash